Role: Lead Product Designer — full ownership across all user-facing platforms

 The Challenge

-• Field research — Shadowed drivers, dispatchers, and call center agents to map real workflows and uncover friction points
+• Field research — Rode with drivers, observed dispatchers and operators, and mapped real workflows to uncover friction points

-• End-to-end design — Created interaction flows and interfaces for the driver app, logistics dashboard, and call center tool
+• End-to-end design — Designed the interaction flows and interfaces for the driver app, dispatcher dashboard, and call center interface

-• Customer experience — Designed both the customer-facing website and mobile app, handling all UX and UI work
+• Customer experience — Created the booking website and mobile app, handling all UX and UI work from scratch

-• Cross-platform consistency — Coordinated with external designers and photographers to elevate the brand across all touchpoints
+• Cross-platform consistency — Worked with external designers and photographers to align branding across all platforms

 The Driver App